nstratos/stoneshard-talent-calculator/README.md

 Feel free to use the UMT exporter to get up-to-date data at anytime for your use case (e.g. updating spreadsheets and mod development).

-This opens the possiblity of creating automation tools that will make future updates easier even outside the scope of this project (e.g. updating the wiki tooltips).
+This opens the possibility of creating automation tools that will make future updates easier even outside the scope of this project (e.g. updating the wiki tooltips).

 An example of such a tool that compares tooltips has been developed for this project.